saurabhchandrapatel/aktel-validation/README.md

 Aktel Form Validation
 ================

-A simple jquery to validate your form
+Licensed under the MIT license

+A simple Aktel Form Validation can be used to validate data in HTML forms before sending off the content to a server.

    add class to your input field .